StevenTammen/bibledocs.org/content/prayer-list.md

 ### Health

 - For the health and comfort of C., and for her caretakers.
 Alzheimer's is a very difficult disease to bear for all parties involved.
-- For the health of Mr. B., currently battling stomach problems

 ### Safety